 Introduction

 In the quest to understand the genetic architecture of complex traits, gene expression is an important mediator between genotype and phenotype.
 There is ample evidence from genome-wide association studies (GWAS) that regulation of gene expression accounts for the bulk of the genetic effect on complex traits, as most trait-associated variants lie in gene regulatory regions1–7.
-It is widely assumed that these variants influence local transcription, and methods such as transcriptome-wide association studies (TWAS)8–11, summary data-based Mendelian randomization (SMR)10, and others capitalize on this idea to identify genes associated with multiple disease traits12–15
+It is widely assumed that these variants influence local transcription, and methods such as transcriptome-wide association studies (TWAS)8–11, summary data-based Mendelian randomization (SMR)10, and others capitalize on this idea to identify genes associated with multiple disease traits12–15.
 Despite the great promise of these methods, explaining trait effects with local gene regulation has been more difficult than initially assumed16,17.
 Although trait-associated variants tend to lie in non-coding, regulatory regions, they often do not have detectable effects on gene expression16 and tend not to co-localize with expression quantitative trait loci (eQTLs)17,18.

 One possible explanation for these observations is that gene expression is not being measured in the appropriate cell types and thus local eQTLs influencing traits cannot be detected16.
 An alternative explanation that has been discussed in recent years is that effects of these variants are mediated not through local regulation of gene expression, but through distal regulation15,18–20.
 In this model, a gene’s expression is influenced by many variants throughout the genome through their cumulative effects on a broader regulatory network.
 In other words, the heritable component of the transcriptome is an emergent state arising from the myriad molecular interactions defining and constraining gene expression.